Phantom of the Opera in Busan, South Korea (2023)

 The Phantom of the Opera

-I’ve seen The Phantom of the Opera musical (Andrew Lloyd Webber version) four times in three different countries, and today’s show makes viewing number five in country number four!
+I’ve seen The Phantom of the Opera musical (Andrew Lloyd Webber version) four times in three different countries, and this show makes viewing number five in country number four!

 South Korea is a fairly regular tour stop for the English-language world tour production, but it’s been 14 years since the last Korean-language version.
 This newest production just started last month and will be here in Busan through June 18th.
 Then it’ll move up to Seoul for another run there.